 Presbyopia causes many people who have never worn glasses or contacts to find they need reading glasses, and people who already wear glasses to start needing bifocals.

-At nJoy Vision, we can “lens” a hand to those in this life stage.
+At nJoy Vision in OKC, we can “lens” a hand to those in this life stage.
 Using advanced laser technology, our lens implant procedures are able to restore near vision while preserving distance vision.

-Refractive lens exchange, or RLE, is another cutting-edge laser procedure for those with presbyopia.
+Refractive lens exchange, or RLE, is another cutting-edge laser procedure for those with presbyopia in OKC.